 Disclosure: Your support helps keep the site running!
 We earn a referral fee for some of the services we recommend on this page.
 Learn more

 Surfing the Internet, creating and finding hosting for a Web site, and sharing with social media are all things we take for granted today—but none of them would be possible without the efforts of the innovators who established what we now know as the modern Web.

-In October of 1969, four leading U.S. universities - University of California Los Angeles (UCLA), Stanford Research Institute (SRI), University of California Santa Barbara (UCSB), and the University of Utah - activated a project known as the Advanced Research Projects Agency Network (ARPANET), creating the first successful network of computers in a time when computers barely interacted with their users, let alone one another.
+In October of 1969, four leading US universities - University of California Los Angeles (UCLA), Stanford Research Institute (SRI), University of California Santa Barbara (UCSB) and the University of Utah - activated a project known as the Advanced Research Projects Agency Network (ARPANET), creating the first successful network of computers in a time when computers barely interacted with their users, let alone one another.

 The message was meant to read, "LOGIN," but the network only managed to transmit two letters before the whole system crashed.
 Not a very auspicious beginning for a system that would one day support 297 billion emails every single day.

 In 1984, when ARPANET was released from military control and began to merge with the National Science Foundation Network (NSFNET) to form what we now call "the Internet," the cutting-edge hardware that carried its traffic pushed data at 56 Kilobytes(K) per second.
 That's a speed best remembered as the fastest possible in the not-so-distant days before broadband internet.

 Update: The Video!

 Do you remember what the internet looked like 40, 30, 20, or even 10 years ago?
 Neither did we.
 Let's take a look at the Internet then compared to the Internet now.

 - 1969: The U.S. military's funding of a research network, dubbed Arpanet, connected 4 computers at university research labs.

 - 1984:It was renamed the Internet when it linked 1,000 hosts at university and corporate labs.